GraphQLGuide/book/text/background/browser-performance.md

+---
+title: Browser performance
+description: A few different measures of browser performance and targets to stay under
+---

 # Browser performance

 Users notice when sites are slow, and they don’t like it 😄.
 So if we want our users to feel good using our site, we want different things in the browser to happen at certain speeds.